justinian/jsix/other_software.md

 ## printf

-jsix uses Marco Paland and Eyal Rozenberg's tiny [printf][] library for in-kernel `*printf()` functions, which is also released under the terms of the MIT license:
+The implementation of jsix's `*printf()` family of functions is derived from Marco Paland and Eyal Rozenberg's tiny [printf][] library, which is also released under the terms of the MIT license:

 [printf]: https://github.com/eyalroz/printf